tanpatil/tanpatil/README.md

 <a href="#"><img width="28%" height="auto" align="right" src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Developer.gif" /></a>

-I am an 18-year-old Freshman at the University of California, San Diego.
+I am an Sophomore at the University of California, San Diego.
 I am extremely passionate about the world of AI applications.
 I'm currently researching and working on delivering high-quality training data to ML algorithms for self-driving cars, mapping, AR/VR, robotics, etc.